ciurmilt/xes/README.md

 if its using , xes can keep it in memory.

-if its opened , but no using , xes will to it to /swap partition , And usually used files at your memory.
+if its opened , but no using , xes will to it to /swap partition .

 the swap partition , You can customize its size.